The Littlest Giant: Production

-The episode was the last in a short-lived series called Stimpy's Storybook Land.
+The episode was the second and last in a short-lived series called Stimpy's Storybook Land.
 Jim Smith drew background scenes based on the work of N. C. Wyeth, that gave the story "an appropriate storybook look and feel".
 The intro is the same of that of "Robin Höek", with the shoddy work causing newly added voice lines to be disconnected from the animation.
 The team who worked on "The Littlest Giant" have panned the writing on the episode, with Bob Camp calling it an episode where "you have to wait for them to say what's going to happen before it happens".
 The director, John Kricfalusi, disowned the episode and had his name removed from the credits, later nicknaming it "The Littlest Jokes" in scorn.
+Its next planned Stimpy's Storybook Land episode, "Magical Golden Singing Cheeses" was rejected due to its graphic nature, so it had to be retooled by Bob Camp for a season four episode with Games Animation being involved.

 Reception

-Thad Komorowski, giving the episode two out of five stars, wrote that "The Littlest Giant" was one of the worst episodes in the first season that was "a run-of-the-mill Saturday morning cartoon".
+Thad Komorowski, giving the episode two out of five stars, wrote that "The Littlest Giant" was one of the worst episodes in the first season.
+He criticized it for being no different from a "run-of-the-mill Saturday morning cartoon".